Jesusdiazcienciadatos/ationetdocs/AN-Rules_Restrictions_Balances-Concepts.md

 ## Overview
 ATIOnet Authorization Engine evaluates authorization requests using a three-step process:

-- Validations.
-First transaction requests are inspected against formatting defects, attack intents, and data integrity issues.
+- Validations: First, transaction requests are inspected against formatting defects, attack intents, and data integrity issues.
-- Rules processing.
-The engine checks whether the transaction can happen based on restrictions configured directly to to the sub-account or inherited from the location, the contract, the classification or the groups to which the sub-account belongs to.
+- Rules processing: Following, the engine checks whether the transaction can happen based on restrictions configured directly to the sub-account or inherited from the location, the contract, the classification or the groups to which the sub-account belongs to.
 These set of rules might restrict the execution of the transaction but also the amount and product to be served.
-- If the transaction can happen, the amount or volume resulting after rules processing is sent to the current accounts sub-system to check if it can be approved based on the contract's or the sub-account's balance.
+- Finally, if the transaction can happen, the amount or volume resulting after rules processing is sent to the current accounts sub-system, to check if it can be approved based on the contract's or the sub-account's balance.

 As a result of the evaluation process, a transaction can be _declined_, _approved_, or _partially approved_.
 Depending on the Terminal's and protocol's capabilities a partial approval could be converted on a decline response.
 Also, there is a special decline situation called **Re-prompt**.
-Able Terminals can understand a re-prompt decline and just have the user enter an addtional piece of data, instead of completely failing the sale, whith this new prompt the transaction is re-sent to the host to be re-evaluated.
+Some Terminals can understand a re-prompt decline and just have the user enter an addtional piece of data, instead of completely rejecting the sale, whith this new prompt the transaction is re-sent to the host to be re-evaluated.

 > ATIOnet always approves using the most restricting criteria